-Department Chair: Mr. Tim Hange, M.Ed.
+Department Chair: Dr. Tim Hange, B.S., M.Ed., D.A.

-The mission of the English Department is to produce graduates who can speak and write for various audiences and purposes with clarity, creativity, and sound research according to the Biblical worldview.
+The mission of the English department is to train graduates who can write effectively, creatively, and persuasively and who reflect the image of God with sound thinking, artful expression, thoughtful literary analysis, and a commitment to the biblical worldview.

-Tim Hange, Rebecca Howell, Krista Owen, and other Adjunct Faculty
+Dr. Tim Hange, Rebecca Howell, and other Adjunct Faculty